Find the Best Coffee Scale in 2024 for Accurate Brewing

 When I walk in a coffee shop and see that the barista is weighing every single dose of espresso on a coffee scale before pulling a shot, I know I’m in good hands.
 Once an espresso is dialed in, it is imperative to ensure the results are consistent and every guest gets the same quality brew by weighing the dose and output.
 Very similarly, it takes that kind of accuracy at home to brew the same tasty cup of coffee day in day out.
 Whether you like to experiment with different brew ratios or you want to reproduce a recipe that works for your selection of beans, a coffee scale will help you to stay on point and measure the exact amount of coffee and water needed to get there.

+The first thing to consider when deciding on a coffee scale is simply put its size.
+Will your scale fit on the drip tray of your espresso machine?
+For filter, consider whether the scale has the right size to fit your brewer.
 Essentially, a coffee scale needs to have a weighting function (duh) ideally with an accuracy of 0.1 grams, a tare button to reset to 0 and a digital display.
+You need to be able to read the scale well, so make sure that the display is of good quality.
+Additionally, some scales come with a timer.
+Also, accidents happen: will your scale survive it if coffee or water accidentally spill over it?
 Nowadays, there are a range of models available, from simple to smart, which can be overwhelming when trying to find the coffee scale that is right for you.
 Here is a break down of what kind of coffee scales are available to help you decide:

 Very simple no frills digital scales that include a tare function, like the GreaterGoods Digital Food Kitchen Scale with 1 gram or 0.1 ounce accuracy, are your most budget-friendly option.
 When using it as a coffee scale, make sure its size is a fit for your brewing device and use your smartphone as a timer.
 While this type of scale is not accurate enough for espresso brewing, some hobby brewers find it does the job for pour-over coffee.
 In this price range, scales have a relatively slow response time and are not waterproof, which can cause problems when spilling hot water while brewing on the scale.